danielsineus/academic/content/publication/lowes/index.en.md

 sales in the home improvement industries.
 The inflation rate was up at an annualized 8.3% rate in August, the Bureau of Labor Statistics reported.
-To extrapolate, when people buy new homes, they typically buy a lot to go inside including appliances, curtains lighting fixtures, … In the article published by Wall Street1 (Torry & Maloney,
+To extrapolate, when people buy new homes, they typically buy a lot to go inside including appliances, curtains lighting fixtures, … In the article published by Wall Street (Torry & Maloney,
 2022), businesses spending has slowed or fallen this year as many home buyers moved to the sidelines in the face of climbing interest rates.
 According to the Commerce Department, sales